arsalan86/yoki-go/README.md

 # yoki-go
-A clean, minimal theme derived from hucore
+A clean, minimal theme for Hugo, derived from hucore